25 Best Webinar Software Platforms of June 2023 (Top 7 Picks)

-It helps you understand what actions did your audience performs during the webinar (for both live and automated webinars).
+It helps you understand your audience’s actions during the webinar (for both live and automated webinars).

 Not many viewers want to stick around for an hour to listen to you talk.

-In fact, recent studies show that 41% of attendees prefer webinars of 30 minutes, and 44% of attendees prefer those up to 45 minutes long.
+Recent studies show that 41% of attendees prefer webinars of 30 minutes, and 44% prefer webinars up to 45 minutes long.

-More than 80% of attendees look for webinars under 45 minutes, which clearly suggests that most webinar participants prefer shorter, valued-added sessions.
+Additionally, more than 80% of viewers look for webinars under 45 minutes, which suggests that most webinar participants prefer shorter, value-added sessions.